 Last Updated on

-If you unwrapped a shiny (okay, matt with some shinyness) PlayStation 4 for Christmas then you may have noticed something was missing.
+If you’ve just taken ownership of a shiny (okay, it’s mainly matt) new PS4 then you may have noticed something was missing.
 Since 2016, the PlayStation 4 (or PlayStation 4 Slim as it’s also known) has lacked an optical audio port.
 This was present on the previous model and many people moving from one to another just assumed that everything would be the same, only slimmer.
 Well, whether for the purposes of slimness, or to keep costs down, it’s gone.

 The connector is also known as S/PDIF.
 Ironically, the ‘S’ in that stands for ‘Sony’ as it’s full title is ‘Sony/Philips Digital Interface Format’.

-Now, you could be cynical and suggest this is a way for Sony to sell its own headphones, as they don’t require this port (and, coincidently, the day the PlayStation 4 Slim went on sale, so did a new pair of their headphones), but I’ll leave you to decide on the reasoning.
+Now, you could be cynical and suggest this is a way for Sony to sell its own headphones, which don’t require this port.
+Coincidently, the day the PlayStation 4 Slim went on sale, so did a new pair of their headphones, but I’ll leave you to decide on the reasoning.

 What can I do?